oyama/pico-midi-looper-ble/README.md

 After a successful build, drag and drop the generated `pico-midi-looper.uf2` file onto your Pico W while it's connected in `BOOTSEL` mode to complete installation.

+Alternatively, you can download the prebuilt firmware from the [latest GitHub release](https://github.com/oyama/pico-midi-looper/releases/latest) and install it in the same way.

 ## License

 This project is licensed under the 3-Clause BSD License.
 For details, see the [LICENSE](LICENSE.md) file.